Topological magnonic dislocations modes: Introduction

 Quantum spin fluctuations of ordered magnets, magnons, inherit fundamental properties from the crystal lattice structure \cite{Brinkman1967,birss1964symmetry}.
 It is encoded in their band spectrum and corresponding interaction with phonons, point-like defects, and structural disorder.
 The role of topological lattice defects on the spin-wave fluctuations has been a recurrent issue, particularly on interference and scattering effects \cite{Pokrovskii1970,Kuchko1998,Turski2009,Gestrin2012}, FMR spectra \cite{Baryakhtar1968,Zmijan1980,Schmidt1988}, relaxation \cite{Morkowski1968,Morkowski1974} and thermal conductivity \cite{Baryakhtar1967,Fomethe1982}, and recently in helical textures on chiral magnets \cite{AzharPRL2022}.
 Differently, the concept of topology might emerge in the band structure of magnonic states with remarkable signatures such as robust helical edge-states and thermal Hall effect \cite{Li2021,Zhuo2023}.
 Topological magnons have been strongly scrutinized in a wide variety of spin and lattice systems \cite{TM3,TM5,TM7,TM13,TM15,Wang2021,Li2021,Zhuo2023}, which are characterized by topological invariants that remain unchanged under smooth deformations and set the ground for the bulk-boundary correspondence \cite{mm}.
 The immunity of topological states to disorder, deep-rooted to topological matter \cite{TI1,TI2}, has been tested in collinear magnets \cite{WangPRL2020,Akagi2020} and glassy skyrmions \cite{rosales2024robustness}.
 However, the influence of crystal lattice defects, such as dislocations, on the band topology is an unexplored arena in magnetic systems with intriguing effects regarding the stability and localization of topological magnon states.

-In this letter, we show the existence of topological zero-dimensional magnon states bound to the dislocations (see Fig. \ref{fig1}) within the crystal structure of magnetic insulators.
-Remarkably, it is shown that magnonic zero-modes are stabilized when parity symmetry is broken and persists while the topological bulk gap is closed.
+In this paper, we show the existence of topological magnon states bound to the dislocations (see Fig. \ref{fig1}) within the crystal structure of magnetic insulators.
+Remarkably, it is shown that {magnonic dislocation modes} are stabilized when parity symmetry is broken and persists while the topological bulk gap is closed.
 The existing bulk topology is diagnosed by the evaluation of a real-space topological index, the bosonic Bott index, which turns out to be stable in the presence of dislocations.
-It is shown that zero-modes and edge-modes have different degrees of robustness against disorder.
+It is shown that { dislocation modes} and edge-modes have different degrees of robustness against disorder.
 The stability of these states is demonstrated for a model that supports a collinear ferromagnetic phase.